AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationEnsembleModel.md

 NeuralNetwork:addLayer(5, true) -- Five features and one bias.

 NeuralNetwork:addLayer(#PlayTimeMaximizationModelClassesList, false) -- No bias.

+-- This code shown below checks if we already have trained the models previously.

+if (PlayTimeMaximizationModelParameters) then NeuralNetwork:setModelParameters(PlayTimeMaximizationModelParameters) end

 -- You can use deep Q-Learning here for faster learning.
 However, for more "safer" model, stick with deep SARSA.